fuzzyyeti/check-tulip-grape/README.md

 ### Usage

-Modify the contents of USER_KEY to check balance of a specific account.
+Modify the contents of USER_KEY in index.js to check balance of a specific account.